-The ORSA is the basis for risk reporting to the Board and its committees and acts as a mechanism to embed the Risk Management Framework within the Company's decision making processes and operations.
-The Board has delegated responsibility for supervision and oversight of the ORSA to the Audit and Risk Committee.
+The ORSA is the basis for risk reporting to the Board and acts as a mechanism to embed the Risk Management Framework within the Company's decision making processes and operations.
+The Board has retained responsibility for production and oversight of the ORSA.
 This oversight includes regular reviews of the ORSA process and output.